 Costs for mediating family matters, when dealt with online, are significantly reduced.
 This allows all parties to access fair representation in a legal situation, without the exorbitant costs associated with traditional legal processes.

 Further, the quality of mediators is not compromised as most online mediation platforms have mediators who are qualified.
 For example, the Immediation expert panel comprises of former judges, top tier firm partners, and career mediators and arbitrators.

 With online mediation, the obstacles of geographical location of parties are not an issue, allowing parties to actively engage in resolving their dispute despite not being able to physically

 attend court or meetings.
 This saves on travel costs, logistics, and miscellaneous expenses associated with the arrangements.

 There is also a sense of flexibility with mediation, with meeting times adjusted to suit both parties, as opposed to having to work within confined hours as defined by traditional mediators or the Family Court.
 Flexible hours allow working individuals to continue ordinary work schedules without compromising the outcome of the mediation.

-Where there are situations where the relationship involved domestic violence, a perceived power imbalance, or abuse, online mediation excels in allowing the affected party to feel safe attending online meetings to mediate the dispute.
+Where there are situations where the relationship involved domestic violence, a hostile divorce, a perceived power imbalance, or abuse, online mediation excels in allowing the affected party to feel safe attending online meetings to mediate the dispute.
 By opening up the line of communication, family matters can be quickly tended to with a focus on resolving the issue.